vutran1710/PyrateLimiter/README.md

 base_clock = TimeClock()
 ```

-**PyrateLimiter** makes no assumption about users logic, so to map coming items to their correct buckets, implement your own **BucketFactory** class.
-Don't worry, it's very easy!
+**PyrateLimiter** makes no assumption about users logic, so to map coming items to their correct buckets, implement your own **BucketFactory** class!
 At minimum, there are only 2 methods require implementing

 ```python
 from pyrate_limiter.abstracts import BucketFactory